opencomputeproject/SAI/doc/fw/SAI-FW-API.md

 A create only switch attribute SAI_SWITCH_ATTR_FW_LIST is added to specify the details of firmware during switch create time.

 NOS will specify the list of firmwares in sai_fw_list_t data structure.
 Each element in a list specifies
-- name of the firmware with fully the qualified path
+- name of the firmware with the fully qualified path
 - logfile name with the fully qualified path
 - core id on which it is running.
 IDs are linear integer name space 0, 1,2 and so on
-- administrative state the firmware
+- administrative state of the firmware

 ```
     /**